Whole language: Learning theory

-According to the Cambridge University Press, the idea of whole language has its basis in holism, the belief that a system should be viewed as a whole, not merely as a collection of parts.
+According to researchers Jack C. Richards and Theodore S. Rogers, the idea of whole language has its basis in holism, the belief that a system should be viewed as a whole and not merely as a collection of parts.

-Ken Goodman's linguistic theory
+Ken Goodman's linguistic hypothesis

-Gregory Shafer, a professor of English at Mott Community College, has claimed that "the seeds" of the whole language movement were "firmly rooted" in the theories of linguist Noam Chomsky.
-In 1967, Ken Goodman had an idea about reading that he considered similar to Chomsky's, and he wrote a widely cited article called "Reading: A psycholinguistic guessing game".
-Goodman set out to determine whether the views of Chomsky could serve as psychological models of the reading process.
+In 1967, Ken Goodman set out to show that the views of Noam Chomsky, with regard to human speech, could be applied to serve as psychological models of the reading process.
 He chided educators for attempting to apply what he saw as unnecessary orthographic order to a process that relied on holistic examination of words.
-Whether Goodman was indeed inspired by Chomsky, neither Chomsky himself nor his followers have ever accepted Goodman's views.
+Whether or not Goodman was indeed inspired by Chomsky, neither Chomsky himself nor his followers have ever accepted Goodman's views, as learning to speak is very different from learning to read.

+Goodman's four proposed cueing systems

-Goodman thought that there are four "cueing systems" for reading, four things that readers have to guess what word comes next:
+Goodman proposed, though he did not show through research, that there are four "cueing systems" that readers have to guess to determine what word comes next: